Healthy Homes Assessment Judgeford

 Insulation Judgeford

-Insulation for underfloor and ceilings is required in all rental homes since July 1, 2019.
-All landlords and property managers are required to make sure that the insulation is up to standards that are in line with the latest quality.
-In some instances, an existing insulation on the ceiling or in the sub floor space might need to be topped up or replaced.
+Underfloor and ceiling insulation is required in all rental houses since July 1, 2019.
+All landlords and property managers are required to ensure the insulation meets this new standard.
+In certain situations, the existing ceiling insulation or insulation in the sub floor space might need to be topped up or replaced.

-A house that is well-insulated will help to control condensation and lessen the likelihood of mould and dampness, and will also make it easier for the house to retain warmth.
+A properly insulated home can help control condensation and lessen the likelihood of mould and dampness and it will make more easy for the home to retain heat.

-The "R" stands for thermal resistance and is a measure of how well the insulation withstands heat flow.
-The more R-value is higher, the better the insulation.
+The "R" stands for thermal resistance, and is a measure of how well insulation resists heat flow.
+The more high the R-value, better the insulation.

 Judgeford Moisture Ingress & Drainage

-Properties that are rented must be equipped with efficient drainage to remove storm water, surface water and groundwater, with an appropriate outfall or runoff.
-Making sure that the water is able to go, and also that it can’t linger underneath the buildings is a vital aspect of keeping your property dry.
+Rental properties should have effective drainage to remove floodwaters, surface water, and ground water, which includes an appropriate outfall or runoff.
+Making sure the water has a place to go, and also that it isn’t allowed to remain beneath structures is a crucial aspect of making sure your property is dry.

-In addition to a drainage system to avoid moisture ingress, if your property has an enclosed space between floorboards and surface, a ground moisture barrier must be put in place when it’s reasonably practicable to install it.
+In addition to a drainage system to prevent water ingress, if the property has an enclosed space between your flooring and surface, a ground moisture barrier must be put in place when it’s reasonably practicable to install it.

-A ground moisture barrier is typically an insulating sheet of polythene laid over the ground to stop any moisture from the ground from getting into the home.
-It also helps to prevent from causing damage to the flooring insulation.
+A ground moisture barrier is usually made of polythene and is laid on top of the ground to prevent any moisture from the ground from accumulating into the property.
+It also helps to prevent any damage to your underfloor insulation.

 moisture ingress and drainage inspection